How Safety Leaders Win

 Coach Dorance's coaching record is almost unbelievable.
 In 1979, Dorrance worked with the Association of Athletics for Women to establish a national women's soccer program.
 The first NCAA women's soccer championship was three years later, won by Dorrance's NC Tar Heels.
 For his 33-year career as head coach of the lady Tar Heels, Dorrance is 719-39-24 for an unheard of 93.5 percent winning percentage.
 He led his teams to a 101 game winning streak and coached 20 players recognized as National Player of the Year.
 If that's not impressive enough, Dorrance's teams have won 21 NCAA championships.

 There is a legendary story about Henry Ford.
 He had two shifts at one of his factories.
 These two shifts used the exact same assembly line and had the same tools, work hours, number of employees, etc. For some reason, the first shift always assembled more cars than the second shift.
 One evening, Ford walked on the floor of the second shift, took a piece of chalk and wrote a number on the floor, 48 for example.
 The number represented the number of cars produced by the first shift.
-Ford didn’t say any words, he just wrote the number and left.
 When he walked in the next morning, he was surprised to see his number was scratched out and a new number written, 54, that was the number produced by the second shift.
 Ford left it there and the first shift then wrote next to it as their shift ended, 56.
-The night shift would not be out done -- they produced 58 the next night.
+The night shift would not be out done-they produced 58 the next night.

 Coach Dorrance says, "Competition is key to developing players.
 The only practice environment in which you truly develop a player is a competitive arena.
 "What most teams consider drills, Dorrance will chart then post for all of the players to see.
 It pushes those players who are on top of the list to stay there, and those who are not on the top of the lists to work even harder.